cjdduarte/MDS_Time_Left/README.md

 <b>About:</b>

-This addon shows extra information of the due cards and returns the expected time to finalize them.
+This addon shows extra information of the due cards and returns the expected time to finalize (Due+New).

 <b>Before:</b>